domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 <p class="meta">24 Jun 2018 - Berkeley, CA</p>

-Follow your compulsions while deciding to be good.
-Your compulsions are unique and not the same as others'.
+Rhetoric is bad.
+Avoid it like the plague.

+Publish, publish, and publish.

 Publish useful stuff (within the confines of legality).

-Publish, publish, publish.

 Don't be afraid.
 Dive right in.

+Follow your compulsions while deciding to be good.
+Your compulsions are unique and not the same as others'.

 In any task, do only what is necessary.